A martingale representation theorem and valuation of defaultable securities: Decomposition of -martingales stopped at

-As we mentioned in the introduction, the results of this section are more general and applicable to other various financial and economics areas such as credit risk theory.
-Thus, in the definition above, one can similarly define the pure default (local) martingale.\\
+As we mentioned in the introduction, the results of this section (Section \ref{section2}) are more general and applicable to various financial and economics areas such as random horizon in finance, and life insurance (mortality and longevity risks) which has strong similarities with credit risk theory.
+Thus, similarly as in the definition above, one can define the pure mortality, or pure horizon, (local) martingales.\\

-In virtue of this definition, a pure mortality martingale/risk is a martingale that is intimately intrinsic to $\tau$, or equivalently to $D$ defined in (\ref{ProcessDandG}).
-Thus, the natural question that results from this definition is whether the $\mathbb G$-martingale in the Doob-Meyer decomposition of $D$, given and denoted by
+In virtue of this definition, a pure default martingale is a martingale that is intimately related to the uncertainty in $\tau$ that can not be seen through $\mathbb F$.
+Thus, naturally, one can ask whether the $\mathbb G$-martingale in the Doob-Meyer decomposition of $D$ defined in (\ref{ProcessDandG}), which is given by